anttiharju/relcheck/README.md

 ## Usage

-Using defaults inside a Git repository:
+Using defaults inside a Git repository

 ```sh
 check-relative-markdown-links run